dorianps/LESYMAP/README.md

 install.packages('devtools') # if you don't have it yet. devtools::install_github('dorianps/LESYMAP')
 ```
 The above code will install all the dependencies, including ANTsR.
-It may take a while.
+It may take ~30-60 mins to install everything.

 *****
 ## Test
 ```